facumolina/facumolina.github.io/_pages/evo-computation.md

 analysis approaches.

 In this context, this project focuses on the use of evolutionary computation in two particular tasks.
 On the one side, a technique based on [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm) was implemented to search for declarative specifications (in relational logic) equivalent to provided operational ones.
-Moreover, this kind of algorihtms were also used to search for formulas (in temporal logic) that capture obstacles in formal requirements specifications.
+On the other side, this kind of algorihtms were also used to search for formulas (in temporal logic) that capture obstacles in formal requirements specifications.

 <div style="text-align: center">
 	<img src="{{ site.url }}{{ site.baseurl }}/images/gaspecs.png" width="70%">